LB-developer/LB-developer/README.md

-### 🔍 Open to work
 I'm a full stack developer with a strong interest in backend systems, cloud architecture, and solving real-world problems through code.
-Currently focused on Go, .NET Core, and expanding my cloud knowledge.
+Currently focused on Go, ReactTS, .NET Core, and expanding my cloud knowledge.

 ---